Japan Inc sounds alarm on consumer spending

 But profits of retailers suggest the spending data, which has a small sample size, has not captured the full picture.
 Restrained household consumption raises the stakes for a central bank policy meeting on Oct.
 30, and for the government’s plan to flesh out new economic policies before the year-end.

-“Consumer spending has ground to a halt,” said Noritoshi Murata, president of Seven & i Holdings.
+“Consumer spending has ground to a halt,” said Noritoshi Murata, president of Seven & i Holdings (3382.T).
 “There are a lot of concerns about the global economy and not many positives for consumption.
 Weak spending could continue into the second half of the fiscal year.”

 Seven & i, which operates Japan’s ubiquitous 7-Eleven convenience stores, on Oct.
 8 trimmed its full-year profit forecast by 1.6 percent to 367 billion yen ($3.05 billion) and cut its revenue forecast by 3.9 percent to 6.15 trillion yen, triggering a fall in its shares in Tokyo.